Thanksgiving Travel

 Allow more time for your trip.
 Better to stop, call friends or relatives and say you’ll be late than risk injury by driving too fast.
 And while driving, let passengers do the “mobile-device navigating.”
 Keep your eyes, hands and mind on your driving.

 Also, prepare your vehicle before you go to make sure everything is maintained and working properly.
-This includes checking the battery, tire tread, windshield wipers and fluid and the antifreeze.
+This includes checking the battery, tire tread, windshield wipers and fluid, and the antifreeze.

 Bring the right tools and supplies with you as well.
 For your car – tire chains, extra anti-freeze and windshield de-icer, a fully charged mobile device and charger, a flashlight, some roadside flares, an ice scraper and a pen and notebook (in case you need to write down accident info).